datanav/docs/tutorial-source-systems-rest.rst

 .. hint::

   You should get acquainted with all properties provided in the above configuration.
-To read about them, you should explore the :ref:`REST <rest_source>` section of the docs.
+To read about them, you should explore the :ref:`REST properties <rest-source-properties>` section of the docs.